One Day in Key West Travel Guide Pins 1

 The only road which connects the city with the mainland is US 1.
 The 42 bridges of the Overseas Highway will take you from Miami to the last inhabited island of the Florida Keys in about 3:30 hours.

 Although long, the drive is extremely scenic and worth making.
-The bad news is, you won’t have much time to explore Key West with this transportation option.
+The bad news is, you need to start early, otherwise you won’t have much time to explore Key West with this transportation option.

 If driving yourself to Key West isn’t an option, you can also join a full-day group tour from Miami.

-Again, have in mind that getting there will eat up most of your day.
+Again, keep in mind that getting there will eat up most of your day.

 When is the Best Time to Visit Key West